The Rust Performance Book

 Finished dev [unoptimized + debuginfo] target(s) in 29.80s

-indicates that a debug build has been produced.
+This output indicates that a dev build has been produced.
+The compiled code

 directory. cargo run